pulumi/pulumi/docs/architecture.md

 ### Translation

 Now let us look at how a Mufile turns into a ready-to-run package.
-This will not describe the precise translation and set of targets (that is available in the [metadata specification document](metadata.md)), instead focusing on the various bits of data and code involved, the plugin architecture, and overall translation process flow.
+This will not describe the metadata and precise translation targets (those are available as separate docs [here](metadata.md) and [here](targets.md), respectively);
+instead, we will look at the tools, plugin architecture, and overall translation process.

 TODO(joe): write this section; just cover the overall structure and plugin model, not the details of each target.